Filipino Style Adobo Recipe

 Total Time: 45 minutes

 Filipino-style adobo is a dish originating from the Philippines.
-It came from the Spanish word adobar which means “marinade”, “sauce”, or “seasoning”.
+As mentioned above, it came from the Spanish word adobar which means “marinade”, “sauce”, or “seasoning”.
 The existence of this tangy flavorful dish was first recorded in 1613 by the Spaniard Pedro de San Buenaventura.
-This cooking method is indigenous in the Philippines, it is one of the most common way of how Filipinos preserve pork.
+This cooking method is indigenous to the Philippines; it is one of the most common ways Filipinos preserve pork.
 It utilizes the acid in the vinegar and the high salt content of soy sauce to prevent the presence of bacteria.
 It is not yet official, but most Filipinos consider adobo as the national dish of the Philippines.
-Though this dish has a lot of varieties now which differs from region to region, the basic ingredients of this recipe consistently involves vinegar, soy sauce, garlic, bay leaves and black pepper.
-The meat, whether chicken or pork is mixed then stewed in this mixture.
+Though this dish has many varieties now which differ from region to region, the basic ingredients of this recipe consistently involve vinegar, soy sauce, garlic, bay leaves, and black pepper.
+The meat, whether chicken or pork, is mixed then stewed in this mixture.

 When is Adobo Typically Served?

-Filipino-style adobo is commonly served in a Filipino table in a typical meal, breakfast, lunch, and most specially on dinner.
-It is considered as the main course which is best paired with a fluffy hot rice to absorb its mouth-watering tangy sauce.
+Filipino-style adobo is commonly served at a Filipino table in a typical meal, breakfast, lunch, and most especially at dinner.
+It is considered the main course which is best paired with fluffy hot rice to absorb its mouth-watering tangy sauce.
 However, aside from a typical meal, you can also eat this dish during fiestas and birthdays.
-This dish is surely rice-consuming because of its flavorful taste specially the sauce.
+This dish is surely rice-consuming because of its flavorful taste, especially the sauce.

 Kitchen Utensils You Need

-You will be needing the following kitchen utensils in preparing and cooking Filipino-style adobo:
+You will need the following kitchen utensils in preparing and cooking Filipino-style adobo:

 • Chopping board